ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

 1. Simulate the mechanical system and calcualte :math:`\omega_{mech}` according to the equations in `Friction`_.
 2. Use the rotational frequency :math:`\omega_{mech}` that is written as an input (written by AXI).

-When the flag ``simulate_mechanical_system`` is true, the rotational speed in the output struct is calculated by the IP-Core and the input value of the rotational speed has no effect.
+When the flag ``simulate_mechanical_system`` is true, the rotational speed in the output struct is calculated by the IP-Core, and the input value of the rotational speed has no effect.
 When the flag ``simulate_mechanical_system`` is false, the rotational speed in the output struct is equal to the rotational speed of the input.
 This behavior is implemented in the hardware of the IP-Core with switches.
 The input and output values are intended to be written and read in a periodical function, e.g., the ISR.

-In addition to the time dependent values, the PMSM model parameters are configured by AXI.
+In addition to the time-dependent values, the PMSM model parameters are configured by AXI.

 IP-Core Hardware
 ----------------